OpenStickCommunity/GP2040-CE/README.md

 ### Edit Existing Definition

 Once you have the project loaded into PlatformIO, edit the `include/definitions/RP2040Board.h` file to map your GPIO pins.
-Then from the PlatformIO environment BACKor, choose `env:raspberry-pi-pico`.
+Then from the PlatformIO environment selector, choose `env:raspberry-pi-pico`.
 From there you should be able to build or upload the project to you RP2040 board.

 ### Create New Definition